Dre4m Shell

 -->

-Opens the database specified in the `location` argument of the `DatabaseSync`
+Opens the database specified in the `path` argument of the `DatabaseSync`

 constructor.
 This method should only be used when the database is not opened via